 This course in the physical performance series addresses psychosocial development from birth to adolescence.
 Developmental theories and models of psychodynamics, cognition, behavior and occupations are examined.
 Therapeutic assessment and intervention for occupational dysfunction in this age range will be explored.
-Level I Fieldwork is integrated within the coursework affording the opportunity to apply classroom experiences to real life clinical experiences.
 PREREQUISITES: OTR5010, OTR5030, OTR5050, OTR5060, OTR5110, OTR5150